MontealegreLuis/activity-feed/README.md

 | limit 50
 ```

-You could filter using any value within `contex`.
+You could filter using any value within `context`.

 ## Contribute